neu-cs2100/cs2100-pg-handout-testhw7/README.md

 position to the left if it is available.
 You do need to include the documentation above your code.

+Each cell has eight adjacent cells: top, top-right, right, bottom-right, bottom, bottom-left, left, and top-left.

 UML diagram at this point:

 <img width="458" height="467" alt="added one method" src="https://github.com/user-attachments/assets/dd19d085-d911-4423-ba8c-ff3e4f80b58b" />